Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 They had laughed around him, men and women gaunt with persecution, their hands shaking still from entrapment and abuse.
 Wei Wuxian had not known how to answer him.
 Wen Qing had sat beside him at the longest table and put a hand on his arm, as had become her habit since the day Lan Xichen had looked at him in horror.
 She had waited out the moment Wei Wuxian’s face would twist into a smile and feel a little less cold.

-Wei Wuxian felt cold once more.
+Wei Wuxian had felt cold once more.

-So Wei Wuxian was not squeamish or afraid as he followed the omega Xue Yang through the misty ruins of Yi City.
+So Wei Wuxian was not squeamish or afraid as he followed the kunze Xue Yang through the misty ruins of Yi City.
 He had seen worse things in his life than the slow and heavy-legged corpses standing still on the broad village street.
 He had smelled more rancid smells going in and out of the Burial Mounds than he did now, as an old man with his head cut open watched him with empty eyes.

 He was not afraid either of Xue Yang’s tale of woes; of the loss of his lover and the begging he did to have the man’s soul restored with the help of a cultivator.
 Xiao Xingchen was framed, he said.
-Xiao Xingchen was accused of the murders which the man called Song Lan committed.
+Xiao Xingchen was accused of the murders which the man called Song Lan had committed.

 Wei Wuxian had thought Xue Yang to be lying when he handed him the sealing pouch through which he felt but a faint echo of spirituality.
 He knew him to be lying, now, as he walked through the dead city with familiar shivers on his skin.